muratk5n/thirdwave/en/README.md

 ---

-🤣 🤣 Excommunicated by the Catholic Church.
+🤣 🤣 Excommunicated by the Church.

 "Pelosi denied Holy Communion by San Francisco archbishop for pushing abortion rights"